nxskok/pasias/docs/07-sign-mood-median.md

 (d) Run Mood's median test as in class (*without* using `smmr`).
 What do you conclude, in the context of the data?
 What recommendation would you make about the time of day to see the video?
-(You might get a warning about ``chisquared approximation being incorrect'', which you can ignore here.)
+(You might get a warning about "chisquared approximation  being incorrect", which you can ignore here.)

 Solution